easilyBaffled/tap-post/Post.md

 `console.tap`  could have also been used on each part of the chain since each function produces an array.

-#### Function Composition

-This example doesn't even need any modern features and it still suffers from the same problem.
+This next example doesn't even need any modern features and it still suffers from the same problem.

 {% runkit